Address

 Our tax department is prepared to handle your company’s Turkish dividend tax law issues in Turkey.
 Turkey has one of the most competitive corporate tax rates in the OECD region.
 The Corporate Tax Law No.

 5520 which was enacted on June 21, 2006, made some important amendments to the current applications and also included new concepts in the tax legislation.
-With the new Corporate Tax Law in place, Turkish corporate tax legislation now has noticeably clearer, more objective, and better-harmonized provisions which are in line with international standards.
+With the new Corporate Tax Law in place, Turkish corporate tax legislation now has noticeably clearer, more objective, and better-harmonized provisions that are in line with international standards.

 Foreign companies are allowed to repatriate their profits and some limitations exist only for the companies monitored by entities such as the Capital Market Board or the Banking Regulatory and Supervisory Board that approved the transfer of the dividends.